You are listening to the Sean Hannity Radio Show Podcast.

 I'm beginning to see a lot of investigative creep by Mueller.

-It seems like it started out in one thing and now he's moved in five different directions because the Russia narrative seems to be crumbling in spite of the way the media is is re reporting all of this, and I'm just wondering, and then we've got Hillary Clinton and everything involving her and real collusion and twenty percent of America's uranium and a hundred and forty-five million kickback to the Clinton Foundation and the Ukrainian embassy, the ambassador meeting at the embassy with the DNC operative who political reports went back to the DNC in the Clinton campaign.
+And I'm just wondering, and then we've got Hillary Clinton and everything involving her and real collusion and 20% of America's uranium and $145 million kickback to the Clinton Foundation and the Ukrainian embassy, the ambassador meeting at the embassy with a DNC operative who political reports went back to the DNC in the Clinton campaign.

 Is there a double standard?

-Yeah, uh you you know you and I were separated at birth.
+So you and I were separated at birth.

 You just happen to be Irish, right?

-You you know that about yourself, right?
+You know that about yourself, right?

-So everything you just said, you know, I a thousand percent agree with.
+So everything you just said, you know, I 1,000% agree with.

-But what I said from the podium on Friday is that uh the Navy SEALs have a great line that the only way that you can eat an entire elephant is to take one bite at a time.
+But what I said from the podium on Friday is that the Navy SEALs have a great line that the only way that you can eat an entire elephant is to take one bite at a time.

-Once they stop shooting at each other, uh we can subordinate all of that to the president's message.
+Once they stop shooting at each other, we can subordinate all of that to the president's message.

 Once we get that under control, we can start dealing with the stuff that you're referencing.